john-light/sovryn/SIP-X.md

 In case a large lump-sum payment is absolutely necessary, this may be acceptable to Bitocracy provided there is sufficient justification in the proposal.
 For example, a big-ticket item may require full payment at the time of purchase rather than streaming payments over a period of time.
 In this case, bounties and streaming payments would not be the appropriate tool to use, and a lump-sum payment should be proposed to Bitocracy instead.
 The funds must go directly from the Treasury to the final recipient, without being managed by a third party in the middle of the transaction.

+## A path to Sovrynty

+Currently there exist two major points of centralization in the Sovryn protocol:
+1. Contract upgradeability
+2. The Guardian veto

+### Contract upgradeability
+Many contracts in the Sovryn protocol have the ability to be "upgraded", that is, completely changed in place from one contract to another.
+While the protocol is in its infancy, it is understandable to maintain the ability to upgrade contracts to fix errors.
+This feature has already proven its usefulness to Sovryn and its users more than once.
+However, even with a time delay on upgrades, this remains a point of vulnerability from the perspective of protocol users and SOV holders.

+The current contract owner, with the sole power to initiate upgrades, is [the Exchequer Multisig](https://github.com/DistributedCollective/SIPS/blob/main/SIP-0007.md).
+I propose that at the end of the four-week bonus period of the SIP-0008 bug bounty program, the Exchequer Multisig transfer ownership of all Sovryn protocol smart contracts over to Bitocracy.
+Furthermore, I propose that if no critical bugs are found within six months of Bitocracy taking control, that the ownership function be burned so that the Sovryn contracts are no longer upgradeable.
+A critical bug being found within these six months will reset the clock until ownership is finally burned.

+### The Guardian veto
+In Bitocracy, all proposals have the possibility of being vetoed by the Guardian, a special role currently designated to the Exchequer Multisig.
+As with contract upgradeability, it is understandable that while Bitocracy is being established, that the system be protected from its own immaturity by a trusted set of participants.
+However, as time goes on and increasingly consequential decisions are put forth to Bitocracy, this role will take on more and more power and expose Bitocracy to the risk of censorship.
+I propose that an expiration date of 2022-01-21 be put on the Guardian role, on the one year anniversary of Bitocracy, to limit the potential for long-term censorship of the protocol.

 ## Conclusion

 Currently, Bitocracy is placing trust in third parties to manage a significant amount of the Treasury.
 Given this precedent, such demands for trust are likely to continue.
 Bitocracy should rein this back in and formally adopt principles of trust-minimization, particularly with regard to funds and other resources Bitocracy expects to be returned at a later date.
 Using collateralized contracts, Bitocracy can minimize the counterparty risk involved with such transactions.
 For transfers where funds are not expected to be returned at a later date, several payment options exist, including bounties, streaming payments, and lump-sum payments.
+Furthermore, point of centralization in the protocol that were prudent early on should be phased out on a reasonable timeline to ensure its long-term Sovrynty.

 With these operating principles in place Bitocracy will be in a better position to balance the need for security of the Treasury with the rapid execution required for Sovryn's success.